Simple Father’s Day Cards Kids Can Make in 10 Minutes

 Older kids can even create comic-book-style speech bubbles for extra fun.

-3. Trophy Father’s Day Card
+3. Trophy Simple Father’s Day Card

 Trophy fathers day Card